hasura/graphql-engine/azure-functions/README.md

-# Azure Cloud Function Node.js with Hasura GraphQL Mutation
+# Boilerplates for Azure Cloud Function serverless functions and Hasura GraphQL Engine's Event Triggers

+**NOTE**
+Some of the language/platforms are work in progress.
+We welcome contributions for the WIP langauages.
+See issues.

 ## Pre-requisites
 1. Running instance of Hasura GraphQL